Portrait of Madame X: Execution

 As in his previous entries to the Salon, The Daughters of Edward Darley Boit and El Jaleo, Sargent chose a canvas of dimensions large enough to ensure notice on the crowded Salon walls.
 The pose proved to be different from any of those tried in the preliminary works.
-It necessitated that Gautreau stand with her body facing the artist while her head was turned away, her right arm extended behind her for support, her hand on a low table; the result was to create tension in the neck and arm as well as to emphasize the subject's elegant contours.
-For painting the artificial tone of Gautreau's pale skin, Sargent used a palette composed of lead white, rose madder, vermilion, viridian, and bone black.
+Gautreau had to stand with her body facing the artist while her head was turned away, her right arm extended behind her for support, her hand on a low table; the result was to create tension in the neck and arm as well as to emphasize the subject's elegant contours.
+For painting the unusual tone of Gautreau's pale skin, Sargent used a palette composed of lead white, rose madder, vermilion, viridian, and bone black.

 Even when composition had been decided upon and painting started, work progressed slowly.
-In a letter to a friend Sargent wrote "One day I was dissatisfied with it and dashed a tone of light rose over the former gloomy background...
+In a letter to a friend Sargent wrote "One day I was dissatisfied with it and dashed a tone of light rose over the former gloomy background ...
 The élancée [tall and slender] figure of the model shows to much greater advantage."
-On September 7, Sargent wrote "still at Paramé, basking in the sunshine of my beautiful model's countenance."
-By the fall, Sargent's interest in the venture was nearing completion: "The summer is definitely over and with it, I admit, is my pleasure at being at Les Chênes [Gautreau's estate]."
+On September 7, Sargent wrote "still at Paramé, basking in the sunshine of my beautiful model's countenance".
+By the fall, Sargent's interest in the venture was nearing completion, "The summer is definitely over and with it, I admit, is my pleasure at being at Les Chênes [Gautreau's estate]".
+While the work was in progress, Gautreau was enthusiastic; she believed that Sargent was painting a masterpiece.